lyyhou/Calculus-Texts/README.md

 # Calculus Texts
 Study aids for the calculus of functions of a single variable.

-Each explanation is fast and short, but I hope that they provide simple insight, new ideas, and a different perspective on concepts that are taught systematically.
+Each explanation is fast and short, and they provide simple insight, new ideas, and a different perspective on concepts that are taught systematically.
 I may provide analytical definitions such as delta epsilon in order to achieve a deeper understanding.
 The structure (once completed) will follow:
 1. **Limits & Differentiation** Explored via Delta-Epsilon, Graphical Example Provided for Derivation.
 2. **Integration** Darboux Sums, Formulas, Techniques, Lipschitz Continuity and Inequalities of Integrals, all represented Graphically.
 (Without Metric Spaces)